Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Make Your Yard Feel Bigger Without Moving the Fence Line

-A lot of Northwest homeowners look out at their yard and feel boxed in.
-The property line is set, the fence is there, and it can seem like there is no way to get more space.
-The truth is, smart fence layout can make a yard feel larger, more open, and much easier to enjoy.
-Good design is often the difference between a cramped yard and one that feels like it breathes.
+Many homeowners in the Northwest look out at their yards and feel boxed in.
+The property line is set, the fence is there, and it can seem like there is no way to gain more space.
+The truth is that smart fence layout can make a yard feel larger, more open, and much easier to enjoy.
+Good design often makes the difference between a cramped yard and one that feels expansive.

-Here in Northern Idaho and Washington, we have tall evergreens, sloped ground, rock outcroppings, and some beautiful views.
-A fence can either cut those off or frame them like a picture.
+In Northern Idaho and Washington, we have tall evergreens, sloped ground, rock outcroppings, and stunning views.
+A fence can either cut off these views or frame them like a picture.
 With the right residential fence installation plan, you can improve sightlines, create better flow, and gain more usable outdoor living space without changing your lot size at all.
 As a local, faith-based fencing and gate contractor, we care about service, honesty, and building projects that feel good to live with.
 Spring is a great time to plan, so you can enjoy that bigger-feeling yard through the dry months and into fall.

 Start with Views, Not Just Property Lines

-Most people start by asking, “Where does my property line run?”
-That matters, but it should not be the only thing that guides your fence layout.
+Most people begin by asking, “Where does my property line run?”
+While that matters, it shouldn't be the only factor guiding your fence layout.
 Before any posts go in, stand in the spots where you spend the most time and look outward.

 Good places to check include: